rolling-scopes-school/nodejs-aws-tasks/README.md

 #### MUST HAVE APPLICATION FUNCTIONALITY (will be updated after each lecture):

-1. Products representation on Home page. (after LECTURE1)
+1. Products representation on Home page should be based on product-service API.
-2. Coming soooon.....
+2. Products are still static, but products are hardcoded on BE product-service.
+3. Product images are not randomly generated on client side.
+Product image, same as another product model information should be stored on BE side(now mocks).